laserpants/code-overload/README.md

 Another key difference is that the function, as one could expect, has a much more central role.
 Functional programming languages treat functions as first-class values.
 They can be passed around as arguments, and used in declarations, similar to class-type objects in OOP.

 Functional programming favors construction over mutation, and we think of a program more as a series of transformations.
 Thus, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.
+To obtain the result of a computation, an expression is *reduced* until it is in *normal form* — the state in which it is fully evaluated

 For someone who comes from an imperative language background, programming in pure functional style can require a change in perspective.

 #### Pure functions